djzevenbergen/LocalBusinessLookup.Solution/README.md

 * to see versioning at work, you can add run get requests to http://localhost:5000/api/businesses/?api-version=2.0 and http://localhost:5000/api/businesses/?api-version=1.0
 * the response headers should contains different versions

+* This API uses Swagger.
+* You're going to need to comment out lines 137-258 of business controller to see it work.

+* To launch the Swagger/OpenAPI utility in your browser, from the project directory in your terminal, enter dotnet run and open a browser page at localhost:5000.
+You can now see all API routes grouped by controller.
+Clicking on a route will expand it and show details of that route, and give you the option to "Try It Out."

 ## Known Bugs